Date: 31 December 2016. Christmas

 Joy #1: I

 backed Seaweed into her spot like a pro earlier this week.
-It's the
+It is the

-first time I've done so with ease in a long time.
+first time I have done so with ease in a long time.
 I confess that it

 was fear more than lack of ability that delayed me trying.